Incident Reporting

 | Early Warning | 24 hours | Basic info, affected products, suspected malicious activity, cross-border impact |

-| Incident Notification | 72 hours | Updated info, severity assessment, indicators of compromise, initial remediation |
+| Incident Notification | 72 hours | Updated assessment, severity, indicators of compromise, initial remediation |

-| Final Report | 1 month | Full description, root cause analysis, remediation measures, lessons learned |
+| Final Report | 30 days | Full description, root cause, remediation measures, lessons learned |

-After submitting to ENISA's portal, record the submission in CRA Evidence:
+After submitting to ENISA's portal:

-- Open the incident.
+- Open the incident

-- Click Send Early Warning, Send Incident Notification, or Send Final Report.
+- Click Send Early Warning, Send Incident Notification, or Send Final Report

-Deadline status indicators
+Deadline indicators

 | Colour | Meaning |